Jeff McWhinney: SignVideo (https://signvideo.co.uk/our-story/)

-Jeff McWhinney has pushed the transition of the British Deaf Association from a Deaf organisation (with the 'Wheelchair Mentality') into a BSL organisation.
-In his September 2004 interview with SIGN MATTERS, he commented: "The word ‘Deaf’ has several different perceptions out there ranging from those deaf through old age to Deaf BSL users.
+In his September 2004 interview with SIGN MATTERS, he commented: "The word 'Deaf' has several different perceptions out there ranging from those deaf because of old age to Deaf BSL users.
 Also there are hidden groups within the sign language community such as Children Of Deaf Adults (CODAs).
 Working for the sign language community means we can include all these people in our campaigns for language rights.
 A good quote I have used often express how I feel about this subject.
 Hearing people love English and its richness however it is seen by the Deaf as a tool to achieve equality.
-But no-one realise that Deaf people love sign language and its richness in the same manner above!
-While the new vision is great, the real challenge for the new concept of Sign Language community is whether Deaf people are ready to accept that hearing sign language users belongs to this community.
-I led a group of Deaf youths in Finland back in 1987 and someone in the group asked our guide how many staff in the Finnish Association of the Deaf were Deaf.
-The guy started counting, then asked 'why do you want to know?'
-I thought this was fantastic, that it didn't matter to him.
-British Deaf people have yet to arrive at this stage and I look forward to that!"
+But no-one realise that Deaf people love sign language and its richness in the same vein as that of hearing people above!

+While this new vision is promising, the real challenge for this new concept of a Sign Language community is whether Deaf people are ready to accept that hearing sign language users belong to this community.
+Deaf individuals have faced oppression from hearing people throughout much of their lives, including the suppression of our sign language which was banned in deaf schools and education for over one hundred years.
+This ban has formulated Deaf people's attitudes and inherent anger towards hearing people, even those who want to work with us.

+McWhinney passionately recounted, "I led a group of Deaf youths in Finland back in 1987, and one of them asked our guide how many staff members at the Finnish Association of the Deaf were Deaf.
+The guide began counting, then paused and asked, 'Why do you want to know?'
+This struck me as incredible—it simply didn't seem to matter to him.
+This was true inclusion in action.
+British Deaf people have yet to experience this level of acceptance, but I have high hopes that we will one day!"

+Today, Jeff McWhinney continues to make a difference as a management consultant with Vortex Consulting, working with business agencies, mentoring, consulting, and coaching new startups, microbusinesses, and managers in community organizations.
+A proud father of four Deaf children and grandfather to three Deaf grandchildren, he takes great joy in knowing they are connected to a rich tapestry of Deaf ancestry, with six known Deaf generations dating back to the early 1800s in Ireland, Finland, Belgium, and Russia.
+McWhinney divides his time between London and Carcassonne in the south of France, remaining actively involved in community activities on both sides of the Channel.